 Beer was legalized in 1933 with the repeal of prohibition.
-Anheuser-Busch, Inc., wanting to get national distribution as quickly as possible, elected to go with proven successful food distributors who already had warehouses and equipment to deliver beer, or had been an Anheuser-Busch, Inc. customer during prohibition.
+In order to gain national distribution as quickly as possible, Anheuser-Busch, Inc. elected to go with proven, successful food distributors who already had warehouses and equipment to in place.
 Budweiser of Columbia, Budweiser of Anderson, and Budweiser of Greenville were at this time part of Pearce-Young-Angel, a wholesale food distributor.
 Beer was sold and distributed through the food warehouses on trucks delivering groceries and produce.

 Beer was a very low volume item before, during, and shortly after World War II.
 In 1954, the Columbia, Anderson, and Greenville operations were established as separate and distinct companies for the exclusive distribution of Anheuser-Busch, Inc. products.
 These companies were known as PYA Distributing Companies and proved to be very successful in gaining market share and establishing Budweiser as the number one beer in our markets.